Does anyone favorite radio stations ever have static?

 - Av is the voltage gain of the amplifier.

-Using a commercial LNA made for FM radio frequencies, such the Mini Circuits MAR 6 or something similar, which has a high gain and low noise figure appropriate for FM reception, is a typical arrangement.
+It is common practice to use a commercial LNA designed for FM radio frequencies such the Mini Circuits MAR 6 or something like which has a low noise ratio and high gain suitable for FM reception.

 How to Build: